gitcd-io/website/content/pages/en/cli.rst

 Open a pull request for code review
 -----------------------------------
 Opens a pull request to your master branch.
-If you dont pass a branchname, your current branch will be taken.
+If you don't pass a branch name, your current branch will be taken.

 .. code-block:: bash

     git-cd review <branchname>

 .. container:: responsive-image